edilson-silva/redis-pubsub-chat/README.md

-# redis-pubsub-chat
+# Redis PubSub Chat
-Redis PubSub Chat
+A simple example of how to use the Redis PubSub feature to build a chat